MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-reporting-workspace.md

 ---
 title: Using the Reporting Workspace in Operations Manager
 description: This article describes how to use the Operations Manager Operations console to view and administer reports.
 author: JYOTHIRMAISURI
 ms.author: magoedte
 manager: carmonm
 ms.date: 02/13/2018
 ms.custom: na
-ms.prod: system-center-2016
+ms.prod: system-center
 ms.technology: operations-manager
 ms.topic: article
 ms.assetid: dbfffaab-d49c-42a5-bbb3-77cbeae9b841